nika-gviniashvili/aimlFin2026_n_ghviniashvili25/Task 2/transformer.md

 The Transformer is a modern deep learning architecture introduced in 2017.
 Unlike Recurrent Neural Networks (RNNs) that slog through input one piece at a time, Transformers look at the whole sequence all at once.
-This makes them a lot faster and way more efficient, especially with massive datasets.
-At the core of all this is something called self-attention.
+This parallel processing makes them significantly faster and more efficient, especially when working with large datasets.
+The central concept behind the Transformer is a mechanism known as self-attention.

-Self-attention is the secret sauce that lets the model figure out which parts of the input really matter and how they’re all connected.
-Think about a sentence — not every word carries the same weight.
-Or take cybersecurity logs: one event might hinge on something that happened way earlier.
-The attention mechanism compares every element in the sequence, highlighting the ones that matter most.
-That’s how the model picks up on context and those long-range connections.
+Self-attention enables the model to determine which parts of the input are most important and how different elements are related to each other.
+In a sentence, some words contribute more to the overall meaning than others.
+Similarly, in cybersecurity logs, one event may depend on another that occurred earlier.
+The attention mechanism compares all elements in the sequence and assigns greater importance to those that are more relevant.
+This allows the model to understand context and long-range dependencies

 If we look at this image